itsJunaidKhalil/digital_business_card/README.md

 create policy "Profiles are viewable by everyone" on profiles for select using (true);

+-- RLS Policies for username_redirects
+create policy "Anyone can view redirects" on username_redirects for select using (true);

+create policy "Users can create their own redirects" on username_redirects for insert with check (auth.uid() = user_id);

 -- RLS Policies for social_links
 create policy "Users can insert their own social links"